 Joshua Cowen devised a clever marketing solution to his engineering problem.
 His idea was to call this non-standard gauge standard gauge.
 Kind of like American Standard toilets.
-If you have ever owned one of those and had to buy parts for them, you know most of those parts aren’t interchangeable with everyone else’s.
-But it sure makes it seem like the safest thing to buy at the time.
+If you have ever owned one of those and had to buy parts for them, you know most of those parts aren’t interchangeable with everyone else’s, so there’s very little standard about them.
+But the name sure makes it seem like the safest thing to buy at the time.

 The idea worked.
 The non-standard caught on.
 Which brings us to the other half of Lionel’s idea.
 They trademarked it.